 Summer weather and parties.
 Lots of parties.
 June is jam-packed with parades and festivals because it’s the month of all popular saints, and on June 12th they celebrate Saint Antonio’s day, who is believed to foster marriages.
 Some people call this day Sardine Festival.

 Anyway, if you want to experience Lisbon nightlife, this is the right month to visit it.
-There are events on every single day of June.
+There are events every single day of June.

 Fun fact: June 12th is Valentine’s day in Brazil, a former Portuguese colony.

 3. You’re better off skipping the tram 28

 Yes, this may be shocking, but the overrated tram 28 is just a public transportation locals use to go to school and work, not a tourist attraction.

 Granted Lisbon trams are unique and cool because of their bright yellow color running through the streets.

 If you also think that, just take a picture of any tram.
 No need to photograph that specific one.
 They’re all the same, anyway.